 All current members of permanent teaching staff have doctorates (PhDs or equivalent) in History or a related discipline.
 All are active researchers and experienced teachers whose work has been widely published in books and leading international journals.
-In the most recent government-run assessment of research, the REF 2021, 84% of our research was deemed as at least 'Internationally Excellent' (top two categories) while 60% was judged to be in the top category ('World-Leading' [4]).
+In the most recent government-run assessment of research, the REF 2021, 84% of our research was deemed as 'Internationally Excellent' while 60% was judged to be in the top category ('World-Leading' [4]).
 The staff group has extensive experience of teaching at undergraduate and postgraduate level in universities in the UK, continental Europe, and North America.
-The majority of staff holds teaching qualifications.
+The majority of staff hold teaching qualifications.